sandra-calvo/smarthomes-SimulatedData/README.md

   #### Prerequisites
 - IBM Cloud account
-  - Create a free account www.bluemix.net
+  - Create a free account https://cloud.ibm.com/

   ## Introduction

 This lab was created for Smart Homes Mimmitkoodaa workshop fall 2018.
 The idea is to show how to create a smart home application that uses artificial intelligence and connects with external APIs.
-Video tutorial, including simulated data, will be available December 2018.

 **IBM Cloud** is a suite of cloud computing services from IBM that offers both platform as a service (PaaS) and infrastructure as a service (IaaS).
 A full-stack cloud platform with over 170 products and services covering data, serverless, containers, AI, IoT and blockchain. https://www.ibm.com/cloud/